inseven/incontext/README.md

 - [ ] Typesafe configuration
 - [ ] Pass the template in as part of the default arguments
 - [ ] Consider supporting filters in the `set` tag
+- [ ] Consider special files in directories for nested behaviours.